mind-inria/hidimstat/docs/src/high_dimension.rst

    * The :ref:`Grouping documentation <grouping>`

 As hinted in :footcite:t:`meinshausen2009pvalues` an efficient way to deal with such configuration is to take the per-group average of the features: this leads to a *reduced design*.
 After inference, all the feature in a given group obtain the p-value of the group representative.
-When the inference engine is Desparsified Lasso, the resulting method is called Clustered Desparsified lasso, or :class:`CluDL`.
+When the inference engine is Desparsified Lasso, the resulting method is called Clustered Desparsified lasso, or :class:`hidimstat.CluDL`.

 Using the same example as previously, we start by defining a clustering method that will perform the grouping.
 For image data, Ward clustering is a good default model, because it takes into account the neighboring structure among pixels, which avoids creating overly messy clusters::